agama-project/agama-project.github.io/docs/user/reference/boot_options/index.md

 - `inst.script`: specify the URL of an installation script that will run during boot.
 This script could do some preparation work or even tweak the installation workflow using Agama's command-line interface.
-The `inst.auto` option, is given, will be processed after this script runs.
+The `inst.auto` option, if given, will be processed after this script runs.

 - `inst.script_insecure`: ignores SSL/TLS problems like a self-signed certificate when downloading the installation script.